ifly53e/NmapBomb/README.md

 # NmapBomb
 Combinatorial Test Configurations for Nmap to maximize the chances of discovering hosts and ports in a subnet.
+Why?
+Because I could be as noisy as I needed to be and I wanted to ensure I did not miss anything.

 ## Install and Usage
 - Copy files to the same directory